Rapid Rhizo Agar Plates (5-Pack) | Rhizomorphic Growth – Midwest Grow Kits

 Take your mycology work to the next level with our Rapid Rhizo Agar Plates—expertly formulated to promote fast, aggressive rhizomorphic mycelium growth.
 Whether you’re cleaning up samples, isolating top genetics, or showcasing final transfers, these sterilized malt extract agar plates make clean culture work easier and more repeatable.

-Unlike agar plates that sit on shelves for weeks, ours are made fresh daily in a controlled clean-room workflow, machine poured for precision, sealed in polyolefin packaging, and infused with chloramphenicol to help suppress common bacterial contamination.
+Unlike agar plates that sit on shelves for weeks, ours are made fresh daily in a controlled clean-room workflow, machine poured for precision, and sealed in polyolefin packaging to help lock in freshness.
 It’s the highest standard in pre-poured agar—no shortcuts.

 What’s Included